 1. Flea And Tick Medications

 You’re probably familiar with the spot-on topical treatments that you get from the vet and apply to your dog’s back for monthly relief.
 These are usually effective, though some dog owners are concerned about potential side effects and toxins.

-All of these options should be researched and discussed with your veterinarian before giving them to your dog.
+You should research all of these options and discuss with your veterinarian before giving them to your dog.
 While they may be effective at treating fleas, they may also result in side effects in your dog that you’re not comfortable with.
-Consider all options before making a decision.

 2. Apple Cider Vinegar

 One way to use apple cider vinegar as a preventative treatment is by adding it to your dog’s drinking water.
-It should be added in the amount of one teaspoon per quart of water, though some dogs may be put off by the taste.
-If that is the case, you may want to start with a lower amount and introduce more gradually to allow your dog to get used to it.
+You should add it in the amount of one teaspoon per quart of water, though some dogs may dislike the taste.
+If that is the case, you may want to start with a lower amount and introduce more gradually to allow your dog to acclimate to it.

-Apple cider vinegar can also be made into a spray as a mixture of two parts apple cider vinegar, one part water.
+You can also make apple cider vinegar into a spray as a mixture of two parts apple cider vinegar, one part water.
 You can use this spray on your dog’s coat and allow it to sink in, or you can dip a comb into the mixture and run it through your dog’s fur.

 Some experts claim that there is no evidence that garlic repels fleas, and they say you should never feed your dog garlic.
-The American Kennel Club, for example, says garlic is a no-no, but even they admit that it “takes approximately 15 to 30 grams of garlic per kilograms [sic] of body weight” to cause your dog harm, and “the average clove of supermarket garlic weighs between 3 and 7 grams, so your dog would have to eat a lot of garlic to get really sick.”
+The American Kennel Club, for example, says garlic is a no-no, but even they admit that it “takes approximately 15 to 30 grams of garlic per kilograms [sic] of body weight” to cause your dog harm, and “the average clove of supermarket garlic weighs between three and seven grams, so your dog would have to eat a lot of garlic to get really sick.”

 Some recommend dusting your dog’s coat with it, as well, though dogs may try to lick it off if they enjoy the taste.
 It will take a while to build up in your dog’s system, so you should start giving it to your dog before tick season.

 4. Neem Oil